kosmetism/react-soundplayer/README.md

 ##### `clientId`

-_(String)_ - your SoundCloud app's client ID, get at https://developers.soundcloud.com
+_(String)_ - your SoundCloud app's client ID, get it at https://developers.soundcloud.com

 [SoundCloudAudio](https://github.com/voronianski/soundcloud-audio.js) will be created per each component instance: